Create A Dragon1 Architecture Diagram

 The Atlantis architecture

-At the municipality of Atlantis they have a young but experienced creative architect working.
+At the municipality of Atlantis, they have a young but experienced creative architect working.
 Sarah has always dreamed of turning the organization into an example of sustainability.
-Now she has the chance to use a sustainability concept in the enterprise architecture and solution architecture for her employer.
-The owner/client at the organization always needed to smile when he saw her inspirational architecture concept presentations and now he gives her the assignment to design an architecture fitting the strategy.
+Now, she can use a sustainability concept in the enterprise architecture and solution architecture for her employer.
+The owner/client at the organization always needed to smile when he saw her inspirational architecture concept presentations.
+Now, he gives her the assignment to design an architecture fitting the strategy.

-To start with she comes up with a catchy name for the architecture 'Let's Get Digital' which she will use in a presentation, but in the conceptual diagram, she uses the more descriptive name 'Digital Local Government Architecture'.
+To start with, she comes up with a catchy name for the architecture 'Let's Get Digital', which she will use in a presentation.
+Still, she uses the more descriptive name 'Digital Local Government Architecture' in the conceptual diagram.
 For every need and requirement, she starts by selecting one concept that fulfills it / does the job.

-These three concepts together form a total concept and therefore an architecture.
-We will now look into the principles of the concept to know what the elements are that need to work together to create a certain result.
+These three concepts together form a total concept and, therefore, an architecture.
+We will now look into the principles of the concept to know what elements need to work together to create a certain result.
 These elements have to be implemented so that the concept is implemented.

-NOTE: You always have to adapt a concept, its elements, and principles to your organization's context to make sure it works the way you want it.
-So you can't just copy what is in the textbook about a concept.
+NOTE: You always have to adapt a concept, its elements, and principles to your organization's context to ensure it works how you want it.
+So, you can't just copy what is in the textbook about a concept.

-• Saving Costs by Digital Service Offering - By enabling users to order services online (citizens) and processing and executing services digitally (employees), things are done more quickly with fewer mistakes.
-Also if every document that is sent to the organization is scanned and digitized, that information can be handled and processed quicker but also be secured/protected better.
-Also if all applications can handle digitized information (input and output) the information can be more secured/protected better and handled quicker)
+- Saving Costs by Digital Service Offering - By enabling users to order services online (citizens) and processing and executing services digitally (employees), things are done more quickly with fewer mistakes.
+Also, if every document sent to the organization is scanned and digitized, that information can be handled and processed more quickly and better secured/protected.
+Also, if all applications can handle digitized information (input and output), the information can be more secured/protected better and handled quicker)

-• Increase quality and performance by Digital Provisioning - Digital Provision ensures that you make fewer mistakes in communication towards users (citizens and employees): you prevent inconsistencies by not being able to send out different versions.
+- Increase quality and performance by Digital Provisioning - Digital Provision ensures that you make fewer mistakes in communication towards users (citizens and employees): you prevent inconsistencies by being unable to send out different versions.
 You are more sustainable by not printing things on paper.
 You are quicker in communication and delivery because you do not have to wait for things to be printed, packed, and shipped.

-In the example diagram you will see we have drawn three concept shapes.
-Try to choose your concepts for your own needs and requirements on your diagram.
+We have drawn three concept shapes in the example diagram.
+Choose your concepts for your needs and requirements on your diagram.
 And try to write down the principles of all these concepts based on literature research (and reference it).

-Next, you draw the elements (at a logical level), or components at a physical level of the concepts and principles.
-In the formulation of the principles, every noun used is an element and or a component.
-So use these words to draw your elements or components.
+Next, you draw the elements (at a logical level) or components of the concepts and principles at a physical level.
+In formulating the principles, every noun used is an element and or a component.
+So, use these words to draw your elements or components.
 Note: An element (at the logical level) may be converted into one or more components at the physical level.
-Examples of elements are 'sales process', and 'communication device'.
+Examples of elements are 'sales process' and 'communication device'.
 Examples of components (derived from the elements) are 'online point of sale (POS)' and 'a smartphone'.
-Now remember concepts, elements, and components are all relative to each other.
-What is a component in one diagram, is a concept in another diagram, by a different definition or different viewpoint.
+Now, remember concepts, elements, and components are all relative to each other.
+A component in one diagram is a concept in another diagram, by a different definition or viewpoint.

-With the elements in this diagram you see a structure.
+With the elements in this diagram, you see a structure.
 The structure can also be a system or solution.
 In this case, the enterprise structure is the municipality of Atlantis.
-In this structure, the concepts and principles will be applied and elements will be implemented.
+The concepts and principles will be applied in this structure, and elements will be implemented.

-Sarah also creates a document called Architecture Design and there she writes down and visualizes with pictures everything she wants to tell to all the stakeholders about these concepts, principles, elements, and components.
+Sarah also creates a document called Architecture Design.
+She writes down and visualizes everything she wants to tell all the stakeholders about these concepts, principles, elements, and components.

 She creates 2,5d prototype visualizations (2d visualization using 3d shapes) and time-lapse visualizations, all showing artist impressions of the concepts in place in the organization.
-These prototypes give everyone, management, employees, AND citizens a very good idea of the new situation and its impact on the current situation.
+These prototypes give everyone, management, employees, AND citizens, an excellent idea of the new situation and its impact on the current situation.
 This will increase support for her target architecture.

 Enterprise Transformation

-As enterprise architect you are not only the moderator of creating a Program of Requirements and designer of a Total Concept, but you are also the supervisor of the realization of the total concept in the enterprise structure.
-So, therefore, we need to model the enterprise transformation as it follows from the architecture (the total concept).
+As an enterprise architect, you are not only the moderator of creating a Program of Requirements and designer of a Total Concept, but you are also the supervisor of realizing the total concept in the enterprise structure.
+Therefore, we must model the enterprise transformation as it follows from the architecture (the total concept).

 This case description can be turned into a diagram like the one below.
-Just follow the next steps and see how you can create a slightly adapted diagram for your situation.
+Follow the next steps and see how to create a slightly adapted diagram for your situation.
 Of course, in practice, the diagram contains more shapes than this example.
-Just for starters try to keep the number of shapes you use on this Dragon1 Architecture Diagram below 100 and create it on A) size.
-If you print it out or present it in A0 size, it will be much better to read.
+For starters, try to keep the number of shapes you use on this Dragon1 Architecture Diagram below 100 and create it on A) size.
+Printing it out or presenting it in A0 size will make it much easier to read.

 Creating the Architecture Diagram